Recycling Rain Using Rain Water Harvesting Techniques

 1. Create planting beds that are lower than walkways and patios(hardscape) so that water drains from them into the soil, giving the plants extra moisture.

 2. Minimize the use of non-porous materials such as concrete in the landscape.
 Instead use gravel, decomposed granite or flagstones set in the ground.
 A new generation of permeable pavers is also a good option, and qualifies for LEED points.

-4. Mulch the soil around plants and trees with a wood chip bark 2-4″ deep.
+4. Mulch the soil around plants and trees with chipped organic mulch 3-5″ deep.
 Mulch is much more able to absorb water than many of our soils in San Diego county, so it acts as a sponge to collect the rain and then release it to the soil as it the soil dries out.

 5. Work with the natural flow of water in your garden by sculpting the soil and creating swales that can then be turned into dry stream beds.
 Slow the flow of water in these streams using larger rocks or boulders.
 Plant succulents and grasses in amongst the gravel to soften the look.

-6. Create a ‘rain garden‘ at the low point of your landscape – dig out a basin about 2ft deep and as long as you can make it.
-Fill it up with a gravel layer about 2-6″ deep, and then mix the native soil with organic humic compost to help improve drainage.
+6. Create a ‘rain garden‘ at the low point of your landscape – dig out a basin about 6 inches or deeper and as long as you can make it.
+Mix the native soil with organic compost to help improve drainage.
 Plant with California natives that typically thrive in seasonal wetlands.
 Good choices would include ornamental grasses such as Carex or Juncus, bulbs such as Douglas Iris (Iris douglasiana) and Stream Orchid (Epipactis gigantea), and perennials such as Western Columbine (Aquilegia formosa) and Spicebush (Calycanthus occidentalis).

 So as Fall turns into Winter and we get our long awaited rains, think about how you can capture the rain in your garden and recycle it.